ashish-019-hash/aj-aws-card-demo/playbook-github/cobol-program-analysis-prompt-template.md

 ## 📋 Your Task

-You will analyze a COBOL program source code and extract **all** relevant information necessary for migration to modern frameworks.
+You will analyze the extracted details from a COBOL program validating against the source code and extract **all** relevant information necessary for migration to modern frameworks.
 Your analysis must be:

 1. **Comprehensive**: Cover every aspect - UI, business logic, data, validation, navigation, errors, integration
 2. **Actionable**: Development teams should be able to implement directly from your documentation